kevinkarbstein/GenomeXtract/README.md

 options:
-  -h, --help                show this help message and exit --input INPUT             Path to the GenBank files (STRING) --feature_summary         Folder name for feature summary files (STRING)
+  -h, --help                show this help message and exit --input INPUT             Path to the GenBank files (STRING) --feature_summary         File name for feature summary CSV and XLSX files (STRING)
   --group_feature_summary   Whether to generate a section-wise feature summary
   --group_order             Order of sections in the summary files (STRING)
   --generate_gene_sequences Generate gene sequences in FASTA format